LiTrans/BSMD/use_cases/federated_learning/README.md

 3. The chief node averages the results and send the average to all workers
 4. Step 2 and 3 are repeated until EPOCH = 100

 All transactions are recorded in the BSMD and we use sockets for p2p data transfers.
+You must have at lear one Iroha node running

 # Setup